gnustep/tools-windows-msvc/README.md

   `GNUSTEP;GNUSTEP_WITH_DLL;GNUSTEP_RUNTIME=1;_NONFRAGILE_ABI=1;_NATIVE_OBJC_EXCEPTIONS`
 5. Add required compiler options in C/C++ > Command Line > Additional Options:
   `-fobjc-runtime=gnustep-2.0 -Xclang -fexceptions -Xclang -fobjc-exceptions -fblocks -Xclang -fobjc-arc`
-  Leave out the last option if you don't want to use Automatic Reference Counting (ARC).
+  Remove the last two options (`-Xclang -fobjc-arc`) if you don't want to use Automatic Reference Counting (ARC).
 6. Link required libraries in Linker > Input > Additional Dependencies:
   `gnustep-base.lib;objc.lib;dispatch.lib`

 #### Edit Project File

-1. Right click the project in Solution Explorer and select "Unload Project".
+1. Right-click the project in Solution Explorer and select "Unload Project".
-2. Double click on the project again and to open the raw vcxproj file.
+2. Double-click on the project again and to open the raw vcxproj file.
 3. Above the last line `</Project>` add the following to copy the GNUstep DLLs to the output directory.
    ```
    <ItemGroup>